Best Banks for Small Business Loans

 • Microloans: If you need $50,000 or less, a microlender could be a good option.
 The SBA also offers microloans, catering to underserved communities like women-owned businesses and minority entrepreneurs.

-• Merchant cash advance: Technically not a loan, merchant cash advances (MCAs) provide a cash advance in exchange for your future debit and credit card sales.
+• Merchant cash advances: Technically not a loan, merchant cash advances (MCAs) provide a cash advance in exchange for your future debit and credit card sales.
 This type of funding can provide fast cash with minimal eligibility requirements, but tends to be a more costly way to borrow.

 • Invoice factoring: If your business has a lot of unpaid invoices, you can sell them to a factoring company for a cash advance.
-The factoring company will then collect payments on your behalf, sending you the reminder of the funds after they subtract their fee.
+The factoring company will then collect payments on your behalf, sending you the remainder of the funds after they subtract their fee.

 How we chose the best bank business loans

-• Repayment experience: We consider each lender’s reputation and business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide unique perks to customers, like free business coaching or rewards programs.
+• Repayment experience: We considered each lender’s reputation and business practices, favoring lenders that report to all major credit bureaus, offer reliable customer service and provide unique perks to customers, like free business coaching or rewards programs.

 Frequently asked questions

 Traditional banks typically take between two weeks to several months to process and fund business loans, while SBA loans can take up to 90 days to process.
-However, some lenders offer faster options, delivering funds as quickly as the same day.

 In general, traditional banks have a longer timeline than online lenders since they need to thoroughly review your paperwork, business plan, credit criteria, collateral details and more.
-In contrast, online lenders utilize the latest software to assess your company’s overall financial health.
+In contrast, online lenders utilize the latest software to assess your company’s overall financial health, delivering funds as quickly as the same day.

 While no-doc loans are generally offered by online lenders, some traditional banks offer unsecured business loans with minimal documentation required.